FurryCoders/FALocalRepo/README.md

 All download operations support the `--save-comments` option to enable downloading and saving comments of submissions and journals.
-Comments can be updated on a per-entry basis using the `download submission` and `download journal` commands with both the `--replace` and `--save-comments` options enabled.
+Comments can be updated on a per-entry basis using the `download submission` and `download journal` commands, or `download users` to update entire user folders, with both the `--replace` and `--save-comments` options enabled.

 When downloading, submission and journal titles will be displayed in the terminal.
 Characters in the titles outside the ASCII range will be replaced with □ to avoid formatting errors.